Menu

 Dear parents,

 We will continue to remind children about our school values of Respect, Good Manners, Patience, Perseverance and Honesty , as well as abiding by our British Values.
 We will use our reward system 'Brookhouse Monster's University' to recognise good behaviour and attitudes.
 If your child is in the winning University team, they will be given a reward at the end of the term.
 Additionally, they are now collecting dojos for themselves, which they will be rewarded for by receiving a certificate if they reach their targets.
 PSHE will also play a key role, this will take place through class and assembly sessions.
-The PSHE topic for the final half term are called: Economic well being and careers and Transition.
+The PSHE topic for the summer term is called 'Keeping Safe'.
 The year 6 summer 2 topic is called 'Beside the Seaside'.

 English